 He notes that many of his students no longer listen to radio; instead they stream music through the computer.
 But he says there remains a niche for the specialty and live programming provided by WFDU.
 The station even has a live performance space in a 1960s-era nuclear reactor decommissioned by the physics department on campus.

-“We have stuff that you can’t get anywhere else,” said Carl J. Kraus, the general manager, who has been at the station for 31 years.
-There are four paid staff and about 40 volunteers who work at WFDU, which gets the bulk of its budget from listener donations.
+There are four paid staff and about 70 volunteers who work at WFDU, which gets the bulk of its budget from listener donations.